 Seed Round in 2014

-Nordic Quantum Computing Group specializes in the development of platform-agnostic quantum software, leveraging advancements in superconducting qubits and photonic quantum computing.
-The company focuses on creating hybrid quantum-classical and fully quantum algorithms tailored for the financial services and industrial technology sectors.
+Nordic Quantum Computing Group is a developer of platform-agnostic quantum software that leverages advancements in superconducting qubits and photonic quantum computing.
+The company focuses on creating hybrid quantum-classical algorithms and full quantum applications tailored for the financial services and industrial technology sectors.
 Its research and development efforts are directed towards achieving quantum advantage in three core areas of quantum information technology: simulation, optimization, and artificial intelligence.
-Additionally, Nordic Quantum Computing Group is involved in the design of chips aimed at enhancing the performance of quantum algorithms, ensuring that its solutions are optimized for practical applications.
+Additionally, Nordic Quantum Computing Group is involved in the design of chips aimed at optimizing the performance of quantum algorithms, thus enhancing the efficacy of its software solutions.

 Magillem Design Services